Broadcast of Jeopardy!: Prime Time Access shakeup

 On December 15, 1986, the same day Oprah moved to 4:00 p.m., WABC reduced the 6:00 p.m. broadcast of Eyewitness News by 30 minutes and moved World News Tonight to 6:30, with Jeopardy! airing at 7:00 and Squares following it at 7:30.
 To alert viewers to the timeslot changes, WABC launched an advertising campaign entitled "Prime Time Begins At 7 On 7".
 In addition, WABC filled part of Oprah's vacated 10:00 a.m. slot with a repeat of the previous evening's broadcast of Jeopardy! until September 1987.
 The move produced a ratings win in both the 6:30 and 7:00 p.m. time slots, as World News Tonight also benefited from the switch; this, along with the rise of WABC's Eyewitness News in the New York ratings books, paved the way for WABC to become the most-watched television station in the New York market.

 Eventually, WCBS and WNBC capitulated, and their networks' respective national newscasts moved to 6:30 p.m. as well.
-After moving the CBS Evening News to 6:30 p.m. in the fall of 1988, WCBS picked up a nighttime syndicated edition of the NBC game show Win, Lose or Draw to air at 7:00 p.m. as a lead-in for Wheel, while WNBC (which also moved NBC Nightly News to 6:30) eventually began airing newsmagazines (such as Inside Edition) and a new syndicated version of Family Feud hosted by Ray Combs (who also hosted the show's daytime revival on CBS) in the hour preceding primetime.
+After moving the CBS Evening News to 6:30 p.m. in the fall of 1988, WCBS picked up a syndicated edition of the NBC game show Win, Lose or Draw to air at 7:00 p.m. as a lead-in for Wheel, while WNBC, (which eventually moved NBC Nightly News to 6:30 in 1991), eventually began airing newsmagazines (such as Inside Edition) and a new syndicated version of Family Feud, hosted by Ray Combs, (who also hosted the show's daytime revival on CBS) in the half-hour prior to prime time.